Nikodeam/Gematria/readme.md

 7. Run main.py (Chat History Service/main.py)
 8. Configure Discord Bot (discord.com/developers/applications), customize properties to your need via env. and MetaLLM.py starting from BOT_NAME.
 9. Run MetaLLM.py.
-10. Hop on Discord and embrace the collective conscious.

-#

-*PLEASE DO NOT HESITATE TO JOIN MY [DISCORD](https://discord.gg/aAa348YGe4) IF YOU WANT TO TAKE PART IN MY TESTING, AND DO NOT HESITATE TO IMPROVE THIS CODE AND FUNCTIONALITY.*